zetaalphavector/RAGElo/README.md

     prompt=prompt, # your custom prompt
-    query_placeholder="q", # the placeholder for the query in the prompt document_placeholder="d", # the placeholder for the document in the prompt answer_format="multi_field_json", # The format of the answer.
-In this case, a JSON object with multiple fields scoring_keys=["relevance", "recency", "truthfulness", "reasoning"], # Which keys to extract from the answer )
+    query_placeholder="q", # the placeholder for the query in the prompt document_placeholder="d", # the placeholder for the document in the prompt scoring_keys_retrieval_evaluator=["relevance", "recency", "truthfulness", "reasoning"], # Which keys to extract from the answer answer_format_retrieval_evaluator="multi_field_json", # The format of the answer.
+In this case, a JSON object with multiple fields
+)

 raw_answer, answer = evaluator.evaluate(